-- On the preview page, ensure that your new form shows up and is in the right place on the page.
+- On the preview page, ensure that your new form shows up as you’d expect and is in the right place on the page.

 - Return to the page where you’d like to use the form.

 - Select the spot where you would like the form to appear within the block editor on that page.

 - Click the “Add Block” button and add a new “Forms” block.